Multi-objective optimization for targeted self-assembly among competing polymorphs: Implications for trajectory ensemble optimization

 \section{Implications for trajectory ensemble optimization}

 The fundamental trade-offs revealed by the Pareto front also govern the behavior of optimization schemes that seek to identify optimal pair potentials without performing a global, multi-objective search.
-In particular, gradient-based optimization schemes that utilize only short trajectories have been proposed as attractive alternatives, as they are amenable to automatic differentiation~\cite{goodrich} and path ensemble approaches~\cite{bolhuis2023} and tend to be more computationally efficient.
+In particular, gradient-based optimization schemes that utilize only short trajectories have been proposed as attractive alternatives, as they are amenable to computationally efficient automatic differentiation~\cite{goodrich} and path ensemble approaches~\cite{bolhuis2023}.
 Therefore, in this section, we show how the shape of the Pareto front affects the outcomes of optimization schemes that only account for the self-assembly dynamics at short times.

 To this end, we consider a simple gradient-descent algorithm for maximizing the number of particles in the largest HC cluster, $N^*$, at the end of a short trajectory duration, $t_{\text{f}}$.
 Following the approach developed in Ref.~\cite{fim}, we focus on the probability distribution of system configurations at time $t_{\text{f}}$, $P(t;\vec{a})$, assuming fixed values of the design parameters $\vec a$.
-This distribution can then be used to construct the Fisher Information Metric (FIM), $\bm{I} \equiv \langle \partial_{a_i} \ln P~ \partial_{a_j} \ln P \rangle^{-1}$, where the angle brackets indicate an average over the entire configuration space.
-The FIM describes fluctuations in the distribution $P(t;\vec{a})$ owing to changes in the design parameters $\vec{a}$, and is formally defined as the second derivative of the Kullback--Liebler divergence~\cite{nat_evol,nat_grad}, which measures the effective distance between the distributions in terms of the design parameters.
+This distribution can then be used to construct the Fisher Information Metric (FIM), $\bm{I} \equiv \langle \partial_{a_i} \ln P~ \partial_{a_j} \ln P \rangle$, where the angle brackets indicate an average over the entire configuration space.
+The FIM describes fluctuations in the distribution $P(t;\vec{a})$ owing to changes in the design parameters $\vec{a}$, and is formally defined as the second derivative of the Kullback--Liebler divergence~\cite{nat_evol,nat_grad}.
+The FIM therefore measures the effective distance between the distributions in terms of the design parameters.
 Accounting for the FIM yields a modified gradient-descent scheme~\cite{fim} for maximizing $N^*$,